yan4ik/udacity_driving/project5/README.md

 As an additional hack, I "reset" active pixels on heatmaps to 1 (`heatmap[heatmap != 0] = 1`).
 This helps me get more stable boxes.

-My final boxes on test images can be found in `examples` directory.
+My final boxes on test images can be found in `output_images` directory.
 Here is one such image:
 ![alt text][image4]

 # Discussion